Home

 The Sound Lab ULTIMATE packs: Three Musically Accurate VCOs, a White Noise Generator, an Active Mixer, a Voltage Controlled LP Filter, a Voltage Controlled Amplifier, an Attack Release Envelope Generator, two Low Frequency Oscillators, a Repeat Gate Generator, Sample & Hold, Attenuator Bank and Patch Panel into one totally cool synth-DIY project.

-The following songs played by Arielle Wilson on the ULTIMATE.
+The following songs played by my amazing daughter Arielle Wilson on the ULTIMATE.

 Original Star Trek Theme